-T-Series net Gained Subscribers in last 30 days – 3.6 Million
+- T-Series net Gained Subscribers in the last 30 days – 3.6 Million

-WHY T-SERIES IS GROWING SO FAST AND WHY IS IT GETTING SO MUCH VIEWS?
+WHY T-SERIES IS GROWING SO FAST AND WHY IS IT GETTING SO MANY VIEWS?

 What is Hindi?

-So roughly and naively speaking we can argue that PewDiePie can make his content for potential 983 million people, while T-Series can make their content only for potential 550 million people which is around half that of PewDiePie.
+So roughly and naively speaking, we can argue that PewDiePie can make his content for potential 983 million people.
+In comparison, T-Series can make their content only for likely 550 million people, which is around half that of PewDiePie.

-We have to look at other factors which is fuelling T-Series’ rapid growth.
+We have to look at other factors that are fuelling T-Series’ rapid growth.

-The 2001 Census of India recorded 30 languages which were spoken by more than a million native speakers and 122 which were spoken by more than 10,000 people.
+Extra Read: India has the world’s second-highest number of languages (780 languages) in the world after Papua New Guinea (839 languages).
+The 2001 Census of India recorded 30 languages, which were spoken by more than a million native speakers and 122, which were spoken by more than 10,000 people.

 IF NOT POPULATION THEN WHAT IS MAKING T-SERIES GROW LIKE FIRE?